lukiee555/Rock-Paper-Scissor-Game/README.md

 their gesture (thus throwing on the count of "Scissors!" or "Bo!"), or a version where they shake their hands three times before "throwing".

-I used use JavaScript, HTML, and CSS to create a Rock Paper Scissors Game in the browser.
+I used JavaScript, HTML, and CSS to create a Rock Paper Scissors Game in the browser.